 Please do not cook by time on this recipe.
 There are three ways to check if your muffins are done baking.

-The second and my favorite is the toothpick test.
-Just insert a toothpick in the top to about the center of the muffin.
+- The toothpick test—insert a toothpick in the top to about the center of the muffin.
 It is done when the toothpick comes out clean.
 Yep, it is "old school."

 This recipe is listed in these categories.
 See them for more similar recipes.